uncannyworks/plan/posts/2016-08-16-what-can-you-do-in-armored-bits-anyways.md

 ## Interaction

-The player's AI communications with the server using Google [protocol buffers](https://developers.google.com/protocol-buffers/).
+The player's AI communication with the server using Google [protocol buffers](https://developers.google.com/protocol-buffers/).
 We've broken these down into a few sets of messages.

 1. Configure - These are used to configure the mech with desired components, and will error out if certain configurations are not possible.
 If the mech fails to be configured by the time the match starts the AI will be provided with a default pre-configured mech.
 2. Query - The above components are sent back in an on demand hierarchical message which describes the state of each component, including things such as whether they have power, how much ammo is left in a weapon, data in a communication queue, etc.